nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 ____________________________________________________________
-Wastage of chicken is now 1.5 kg
+Wastage of 'chicken' has been added and is now 1.5 kg!
 ____________________________________________________________
 ```

 ### Set a limit for an ingredient's wastage : `set ingr limit`

-Set a limit for wastage of an existing Ingredient
+Set a limit for wastage of an existing Ingredient.

 *This is so that you will not have to deal with errors arising from having more Ingredients wasted than what was stored initially*.

 Format: `set ingr limit [INGR_NAME]`

-* Can only be performed on existing `INGR_NAME`
+* Can only be performed on existing `INGR_NAME`.
+* ❕ *Tip*: You can replace `[INGR_NAME]` with `[INGR_INDEX]` to quickly choose which ingredient to set a limit to.
 * 💡 *Note*:  You will be prompted to enter the limit to watch out for in the next step.

 Example of usage:

-`set ingr limit chicken`
+`set ingr limit chicken` or `set ingr limit 1`

 Expected Outcome:

 ```
 ____________________________________________________________
-Enter the limit for chicken in kg:
+Please enter the limit for 'chicken' in kg:
 ____________________________________________________________
 ```